 VE from 7 to 12 months

 In addition to estimating VE over 6 months, the submission attempted to estimate VE beyond the time horizon for which data of VE were available (i.e., from 7 to 12 months) (see Table 10).
 The submission assumed a linear decline in VE during the period from 7 to 12 months.
-VE at the start of this period was assumed to be equivalent to the average VE observed in months 4-6 following administration of the vaccine as estimated in and VE at the end of the 7-12 month period was estimated by assuming there would be residual VE at 12 months after vaccination of 17.3% for the immunocompetent population (at standard or high risk of severe COVID-19).
+VE at the start of this period was assumed to be equivalent to the average VE observed in months 4-6 following administration of the vaccine as estimated in Table 10 and VE at the end of the 7-12 month period was estimated by assuming there would be residual VE at 12 months after vaccination of 17.3% for the immunocompetent population (at standard or high risk of severe COVID-19).
 This estimate was based on the midpoint of a residual VE of 11% (for those had previously received a BA.4/5 bivalent vaccine but no XBB vaccine) to 25% (for those ≥3 doses of original wild-type vaccine but no variant-adapted vaccines of any kind), as reported in Table 3 of the supplement to Tartof 2024b.
 According to that table, residual VE against hospitalisation was not statistically significantly different to zero (95% CIs were -32% to 39% around the 11% point estimate and -17% to 52% around the 25% estimate, respectively).
 The ESC considered the application of a residual VE was therefore not adequately justified by the available evidence.
 A more appropriate assumption would have been to assume no residual VE by 12 months (or sooner).
 The submission also assumed a residual VE of 3.31% at 12 months after vaccination in the immunocompromised group, which assumed that 10% of the initial VE for the immunocompromised group (33.09%) would remain.
 The application of residual VE in this population was not adequately justified.

-Based on this approach, the submission estimated average VE over 12 months as summarised in .
+Based on this approach, the submission estimated average VE over 12 months as summarised in Table 11.
 The evaluation concluded that overall, the approach to estimation of VE over 12 months for raxtozinameran for hospitalisation included some assumptions that were not adequately supported (e.g., assumptions of ongoing benefit beyond the time horizon examined by the studies, the application of inappropriate weighting of various studies, assumption that evidence from a time when XBB.1.5 was circulating remains applicable).
-Furthermore, the submission did not present the extent of uncertainty around the estimates calculated in .
+Furthermore, the submission did not present the extent of uncertainty around the estimates calculated in Table 11.
 The ESC considered the approach to estimation of VE to apply over 12 months to be inappropriate, particularly the approach to pooling of results from different time periods.
 The ESC advised that the approach to combining data across various time ranges was inappropriate.
 The ESC considered duration of VE to be uncertain and potentially overestimated.
 It also advised that it would have been appropriate for a confidence interval around vaccine efficacy to have been estimated using traditional meta-analytic techniques.
 It noted that uncertainty and reporting biases due to the observational nature of the studies would apply beyond such calculated confidence intervals.

 Regarding the estimation of VE for people who are immunocompetent vs those who are immunocompromised, the ESC noted that the results of this analysis were associated with a high degree of uncertainty and noted that, although VE was potentially reduced in people who are immunocompromised, their background risk of severe disease was higher and there was thus greater clinical need for vaccination of these populations.